Zoom - The Leverage Effect in Margin Trading

 Conversely, if the value loses 5%, I would lose $ 250.

-Be careful, if ever the value of the loss becomes equal to the value of the initial investment, and you have no collateral (point discussed later), the position is then liquidated.
+Be careful, if at any time the value of the loss becomes equal to the value of the initial investment, and you have no collateral (point discussed later), the position is then liquidated.
 Your position will be automatically sold, and you will lose your entire investment.

 I place $ 500 on Bitcoin with x20 leverage.
 Bitcoin loses 5% of its value.
 20 × 5 = 100%.
 My position is therefore liquidated, I lost $ 500.